rcarrata/rcarrata.github.io/_posts/2021-11-26-egress-ip-ovn.md

 bastion # sudo systemctl start httpd
 ```

-as you noticed we set up a minimal index.hmtl page to check the response when we hit the httpd server from our different set of pods.
+As you noticed, we set up a minimal index.html page to check the response when we hit the httpd server from our different sets of pods.

 Let's open our firewall within the public zone using our specific port 8080: